The engineering behind the roll.

 Ambient shelf-life design target, to be validated by CLSI EP25-A accelerated stability protocols.

-Reagent matrix stays stable across the full ambient range and through freeze-thaw cycles.
+The reagent matrix is designed to stay stable across the full ambient range and through freeze-thaw cycles.

 02